 1922, Christchurch in 1928 and Dunedin in 1948.
 Initially the

 buying groups traded under different names but in 1935, the name

 Foodstuffs was applied to all the original co-operatives.

-There have been various mergers between the small regional
+There have been various mergers between the regional

-co-operatives, and today there are now three co-operative
+co-operatives, and today there are two co-operative companies:

-Co-operative Society Limited, and Foodstuffs South Island Limited.
+Foodstuffs North Island Limited and Foodstuffs South Island

 The organisation has continued to evolve, adopting supermarkets

 early in their evolution with the formation of the New World group